10 Best Things to do in Shibuya, Tokyo

 Beyond the buzz of Shibuya, there’s a chance to experience something truly calming and creative, the art of kintsugi.
 This centuries-old practice is all about repairing broken pottery with gold, turning cracks into something beautiful rather than flaws to be hidden.
 It’s a hands-on way to connect with Japanese aesthetics and philosophy, and you’ll walk away with a truly unique souvenir.

-We love that it’s more than just an art class, there’s a lot of meaning to this craft!
-Kintsugi isn’t just about fixing an object, it’s about honoring its history and imperfections, and finding beauty in the repair.
+We love that it’s more than just an art class; there’s a lot of meaning to this craft!
+Kintsugi isn’t just about fixing an object; it’s about honoring its history and imperfections and finding beauty in the repair.
 By the end of the class, you’ll have a plate that is part artwork, part philosophy lesson, and all yours to keep.

 If you’re looking for an experience that’s slower, meaningful, and far from the usual tourist trail, this workshop is perfect.
 It’s the kind of memory you’ll treasure long after your trip ends.